Victor Yan: Orlando City

 On 14 April 2022, it was announced Orlando City B had completed the signing of Victor Yan to an MLS Next Pro contract.
 Santos reportedly retained a 20% sell-on fee.
 He made 20 appearances, scoring his only goal on 21 May, in a 6–0 win over Inter Miami CF II.

 Cuiabá

 On 9 February 2023, Victor Yan returned to his home country after agreeing to a deal with Cuiabá.
+He was released on 12 July, after failing to make a first team appearance.

 International career

 On 16 February 2017, Victor Yan was called up to Brazil under-17s to contest the 2017 South American Under-17 Football Championship.
 He appeared once, starting in a 2–0 win against Argentina as Brazil won the tournament.
 He also featured in the 2017 Montaigu Tournament and represented Brazil at the 2017 FIFA U-17 World Cup, making one appearance in a round of 16 victory against Honduras.